salmanee/Librarian/INSTALL.md

 ```
 3. To extract the features vectors from a set of binaries:

    3.1.
-Modify `extracted_bins.txt` to include the binaries you are intrested in.
+Modify `extracted_bins.txt` to include the binaries you are interested in.

    3.2.
 Update the input and output folders in `run_extract_fv.sh`.